viraptor/reverse-interview/README.md

 - Is there a budget for getting certifications?
 - What's the maturity stage? (early finding direction / feature work / maintenance / ...)
 - Can I contribute to FOSS projects?
 Are there any approvals needed?

+# The Business

+- Are you profitable?
+- If not, how long is your runway?
+- Where does the funding come from and who influenced the high level plan/direction?
+- How do you make money?
+- What's preventing you from making more money?

 # Remote Work